Skip to main content

 Evidence-based specialty treatment for AUD is offered at four basic levels of care or intensity.
 These levels, as defined by the American Society of Addiction Medicine, form a continuum of care in which patients step up and down in treatment intensity as needed:

-• Outpatient: Regular office visits for counseling, medication support, or both.
+• Outpatient: Regular appointments for counseling, medication support, or both.
 (See below for some "lower intensity" outpatient alternatives.)

 • Intensive outpatient or partial hospitalization: Coordinated outpatient treatment for complex needs.